anhkhoakz/anhkhoakz.github.io/content/blog/useful-apps.md

 - [Pearcleaner](https://github.com/alienator88/Pearcleaner): A free, source-available and fair-code licensed mac app cleaner
 - [Ice](https://github.com/jordanbaird/Ice): Ice is a powerful menu bar management tool.
 While its primary function is hiding and showing menu bar items, it aims to cover a wide variety of additional features to make it one of the most versatile menu bar tools available.
 - [Shottr](https://shottr.cc/): Shottr is a tiny and fast mac screenshot tool with annotations, beautiful backgrounds, scrolling screenshots and cloud upload capabilities.
 Built with love and optimized for Apple silicon.
-- [Signal](https://signal.org/):Say "hello" to a different messaging experience.
+- [Signal](https://signal.org/): Say "hello" to a different messaging experience.
 An unexpected focus on privacy, combined with all of the features you expect.
 - [Stremio](https://www.stremio.com/): Stremio offers a secure, modern and seamless entertainment experience.

 ---